av/klmbr/README.md

 ![Example asnwer from a few small LLMs: Mistral Small, Llama 3.1 8B, Gemma 2B](./assets/riddle-small-llms.png)

+> [!INFO]
+> You can find a whole collection of such "overfit" inputs in the awesome [MisguidedAttention](https://github.com/cpldcpu/MisguidedAttention) repo

 ### Induced retokenization

 Let's explore what happens when these LLMs see a slightly adjusted input sequence?
 Most of them were trained for such variance.
 Just out of the fact that LLM is capable to interpret such inputs we can conclude that it was trained on such inputs.